safepay/rainmachine-willyweather/README.md

 Renaming the file to willyweather.txt will result in a successful upload.
 But... if you then reboot RainMachine you will lose the parser (sad face).

 You can only get this to work from a Linux or similar OS.
+This is a known bug in the Rainmachine UI.